SandraXXL/CutiScan-AI-skin-disease-diagnosis-web-platform/README.md

 run command: python app.py or python3 app.py

-use the generated link to access CutiScan web platform, it should be http://127.0.0.1:5000
+use the generated URL to access CutiScan web platform, it should be your localhost http://127.0.0.1:5000